The perfect start of your studies

 Picture: Britta Hüning

-Currently, the OWOs will take place in hybrid form.
-There will be both virtual and classroom elements.
-Orientation weeks will usually take place before or during the first week of lectures and are usually aimed at Bachelor's students in their first semester.
+Orientation week will usually take place before or during the first week of lectures and are usually aimed at Bachelor's students in their first semester.
 There are often separate introductory events for Master's students.

 Introductory events offer the opportunity to get to know fellow students personally, such as here for student teachers.